Ham Selection & Preparation

 hams usually include a

 separate glaze packet.
-You can use the glaze packet or you can make your own
+You can skip the glaze, use the glaze packet, or make your own.
+You'll find a glaze recipe on the Whole

 "Ready To Eat"